Loading chords... please wait.

 - A minor

-For a complete beginner’s introduction into must-know ukulele chords and how to use those chords to play songs, download the free ukulele lesson book Your First Ukulele Lesson and Then Some.
+For a complete beginner’s introduction into must-know ukulele chords and how to use those chords to play songs, join the free 14-video lesson course Learn to Play Ukulele Today.

 Discover a New Sound With Chord Variations